 These segregated layers will cool down very fast rather than manage to stitch back again.

-The outcome will likely be fragile molecular connection displayed as brittleness on the component.
+The outcome will likely be a fragile molecular connection displayed as brittleness on the component.

 Take a look at the gates and runners to make certain they are designed to the advice of the plastic material company.